goschtl/zope/zope3org/trunk/src/zorg/edition/README.txt

   >>> from zorg.edition import interfaces, repository, policies, storage

-We need a way to adapt all persistent object into unique references for later
+We need a way to adapt all objects into unique references for later
 access:
+ztapi.provideAdapter(IAnnotatable, ITicketOwner, TicketOwner)

-  >>> ztapi.provideAdapter(persistent.interfaces.IPersistent,
+  >>> ztapi.provideAdapter(zope.app.annotation.interfaces.IAnnotatable,
-  ...            zope.app.keyreference.interfaces.IKeyReference,
+  ...                                   interfaces.ITicketOwner,
-  ...            zope.app.keyreference.persistent.KeyReferenceToPersistent)
+  ...                                   storage.TicketOwner)

 Configure the 'IHistoryStorage' utility being responsible for the storage of the objects histories: